When it comes to the cruise ship, your cabin is your home away from home. It serves as your own little private spot away from the rest of the ship.

 If you are traveling with friends and walk into a cabin with one large bed, don’t worry.
 Cruise cabin beds can be separated or joined together.
 So a couple can have them together while friends traveling can take them apart.

 Your cabin attendant can form the beds how you like.
-Just let them know if it’s not in your preferred configuration.
+Just let them know if it’s not in your preferred configuration and they can quickly join or separate them.

 What’s the Bathroom Like?